NVIDIA/nv-ingest/helm/README.md

 Example:

-You can find the name of your nv-ingest pod that you want to forward traffic to by running.
+You can find the name of your NV-Ingest pod you want to forward traffic to by running:

 ```bash
 kubectl get pods -n <namespace> --no-headers -o custom-columns=":metadata.name"